 First, before we even get to the daily kids routine, we need to make sure each child has an assigned chore for each weekday.

 So, grab a piece of paper or this free chore template chart and make your list of chores for each child.
-Here are the chore assignments for my 10-year-old kid.
+Here are the chore assignments for my 8 and 10-year-old kids.

 Monday = Help clean up dinner